Skip to content

 std::string safe_default; // "stop" | "hold-position" | …

-std::string real_time_tier; // "rt-soft" | "rt-hard" | "best-effort"
+std::string real_time_tier; // "best-effort" | "rt-soft" | "rt-hard"

 };

-struct AuthorityToken {
+struct AuthorityResult {

-std::string token;
+std::string token; // present on ALLOW

 std::string oil_code;